 Dorothy Dandridge is Nominated for an Oscar, Proves She’s Sexy, Becomes a Mega Star, and Takes the Cannes Film Festival by Storm.
-It’s 1954’s Carmen Jones!
+From 1954, it's Carmen Jones.

 Carmen Jones (1954) made Dorothy Dandridge a star.

 Based on the 1943 stage musical, with hauntingly beautiful lyrics by Oscar Hammerstein II, and set to the music of Bizet’s 1875 opera, Carmen, it took the daring of director Otto Preminger to make the play into a film.
 Preminger’s Carmen Jones would be the first musical film with a completely black cast since 1943, and the first ever to be filmed in color.
 It was a risky venture, and Preminger faced opposition from other Hollywood power players for taking the film on.
 But despite this opposition, Carmen Jones proved a critical and box office success.

 And most of the film’s success can be attributed to Preminger’s leading lady, Dorothy Dandridge.

 Dorothy’s performance earned her an Academy Award nomination for Best Actress, making her the first black woman to achieve the honor.

 But the whirlwind megastardom and prestige Dottie achieved with Carmen Jones was short-lived.
 Filmmakers struggled to figure out just what to do with this woman whose beauty and talent demanded follow up leading roles; leading roles that the studios wouldn’t give her.
 1950s Hollywood stifled Dorothy Dandridge’s future as a leading lady.
 Her precarious position in the industry seemed to prove that the world was ready for a black leading lady, but only to a point.

 If you missed Carmen Jones on Turner Classic Movies last week, you can rent or purchase the film here [aff. link].